Chart Color Schemes

 Population growth drivers in Camp Hill are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Camp Hill's population is 12,942 as of Aug 2025.
-This reflects a 6.6% increase since the 2021 Census, which reported a population of 12,145 people.
-The change is inferred from ABS data showing an estimated resident population of 12,923 in June 2024 and an additional 64 validated new addresses since the Census date.
-This results in a density ratio of 2,825 persons per square kilometer, placing Camp Hill in the upper quartile relative to national locations assessed by AreaSearch.
-Camp Hill's growth rate of 6.6% is within 0.6 percentage points of the SA3 area (7.2%), indicating competitive growth fundamentals.
-Overseas migration contributed approximately 54.5% of overall population gains during recent periods, driving primary growth in the area.
+Camp Hill's population is approximately 12,945 as of November 2025.
+This figure represents an increase of 800 people from the 2021 Census, which reported a population of 12,145.
+The growth is inferred from the estimated resident population of 12,923 in June 2024 and an additional 65 validated new addresses since the Census date.
+This results in a population density ratio of 2,826 persons per square kilometer, placing Camp Hill in the upper quartile relative to national locations assessed by AreaSearch.
+The area's 6.6% growth since the census is within 0.7 percentage points of the SA3 area (7.3%), indicating competitive growth fundamentals.
+Overseas migration contributed approximately 54.5% of overall population gains during recent periods, driving primary population growth in the area.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits; hence AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections for each age cohort, released in 2023 using a base year of 2022.
-Projecting forward, above median population growth is expected, with Camp Hill projected to grow by 2,697 persons to 2041 based on the latest numbers, indicating a total increase of 20.7% over the 17-year period.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Looking ahead, an above median population growth is projected for statistical areas across the nation.
+Camp Hill is expected to grow by 2,697 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 20.7% over the 17 years.

 Frequently Asked Questions - Population